Mendi23/codeMIPs/src/AnalysisModule/README.md

   * Score

 We save summarize plot for each user and for each state of the MIP graph.
+Pay attention that the plot for user is only for users who did more than 10 commits.

 In addition, we write a data.txt file.